ixkaito/.config/README.md

 - [`_config.yml`, `_config.toml`](https://jekyllrb.com/docs/configuration/) - Jekyll configuration.
   - Jekyll is a blog-aware static site generator in Ruby.
 - [`.dockerignore`](https://docs.docker.com/engine/reference/builder/#dockerignore-file) - To exclude files and directories in Docker build.
+  - Docker is an engine to package any application and all its dependencies in a container that can run on any infrastructure.
 - [`.editorconfig`](https://editorconfig.org/) - Defining coding styles across various editors and IDEs.
 - [`.eslintignore`](https://eslint.org/docs/user-guide/configuring#eslintignore) - To ignore specific files and directories from linting by ESLint.
 - [`.eslintrc`, `.eslintrc.js`, `.eslintrc.json`, `.eslintrc.yml`, `.eslintrc.yaml`](https://eslint.org/docs/user-guide/configuring) - ESLint configuration file.